adstuart/azure-expressroute-globalreach-avs/README.md

 (192.168.200.0/24 is my VNet prefix)

 When checking the primary connection we see 3 paths to the VNet prefix.
-One via GlobalReach (blue>red>purple) and 2 directly to my ER Gateway (blue>red). **Globalreach routes are set with local preference 10, making them less preferred than the default value that is not shown, of Local Preference 100**.
+One via GlobalReach (blue>red>purple) and 2 directly to my ER Gateway (blue>red). **Ignore the local preference this is a GUI apparition, the tie break here is that EBGP routes are preferred over IBGP routes**.

 ![](images/2022-01-31-22-06-24.png)